nxvipin/swvist.github.com/_posts/2012-09-13-naive_parallel_factorial_in_erlang.md

 I am an Erlang beginner, and this could be very well a sub-optimal implementation.
 Comment and let me know, what you think of it and if you enjoyed reading this, you should follow me on [twitter](http://twitter.com/swvist).

-The code is embedded below.
-To execute the code:

 > *Start the Erlang shell*
 > $ erl
 > *Compile the code*